FREYJA: Efficient Join Discovery in Data Lakes: Abstract

 \section{Abstract}

-Data lakes are massive repositories of raw and heterogeneous data, designed to meet the requirements of modern data storage.
-Nonetheless, this same philosophy increases the complexity of performing discovery tasks to find relevant data for subsequent processing.
-As a response to these growing challenges, we present \sys, a modern data discovery system capable of effectively exploring data lakes, aimed at finding candidates to perform joins and increase the number of attributes for downstream tasks.
-More precisely, we want to compute rankings that sort potential joins by their relevance.
-Modern mechanisms apply advanced table representation learning (TRL) techniques to yield accurate joins.
-Yet, this incurs high computational costs when dealing with elevated volumes of data.
-In contrast to the state-of-the-art, we adopt a novel notion of join quality tailored to data lakes, which leverages syntactic measurements while achieving accuracy comparable to that of TRL approaches.
-To obtain this metric in a scalable manner we train a general-purpose predictive model.
-Predictions are based, rather than on large-scale datasets, on data profiles, succinct representations that capture the underlying characteristics of the data.
-Our experiments show that our system, \sys, matches the results of the state-of-the-art whilst reducing the execution times by several orders of magnitude.
+We study the problem of efficiently computing rankings of joinable attributes in data lakes.
+Traditional set-overlap measures produce numerous false positives in this scenario, while modern, more accurate Table Representation Learning (TRL) techniques incur prohibitive computational costs.
+In contrast to the state-of-the-art, we adopt a novel notion of join quality tailored to data lakes relying on a metric that combines multiset Jaccard and cardinality proportion.
+The proposed metric merges the best of both worlds by leveraging syntactic measures while achieving accuracy scores comparable to those of TRL approaches.
+Generating rankings of joinable pairs is highly scalable at both preparation and query time, since we train a general-purpose predictive model.
+Predictions are based on data profiles, succinct and efficiently computed representations of dataset characteristics.
+Our experiments show that our system, \sys, matches and improves upon, the results obtained by the state-of-the-art while reducing execution costs by orders of magnitude.